Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **killAllEntities**(): _void_

-Kills all entities in the test
+It kills all entities in the test.

 **Returns:** _void_